grafana/grafana-operator/documentation/api.md

         <td><b><a href="#grafanaspeccontainersindexresources">resources</a></b></td>
         <td>object</td>
         <td>
           Compute Resources required by this container.
 Cannot be updated.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/<br/>
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#grafanaspeccontainersindexsecuritycontext">securityContext</a></b></td>
         <td>object</td>
         <td>
-          Security options the pod should run with.
-More info: https://kubernetes.io/docs/concepts/policy/security-context/ More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/<br/>
+          SecurityContext defines the security options the container should be run with.
+If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext.
+More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/<br/>
         </td>
         <td>false</td>
       </tr><tr>